Inverse Contextual Bandits: Learning How Behavior Evolves over Time: Experimental Details

-There are 308,912 patients in the OPTN dataset who either were waiting for a liver transplantation or underwent a liver transplantation.
+\paragraph{Decision Environments} There are 308,912 patients in the OPTN dataset who either were waiting for a liver transplantation or underwent a liver transplantation.
 Among these patients, we have filtered out the ones who never underwent a transplantation, the ones who were under the age of 18 or had a donor who was under the age of 18, and the ones who had a missing value for ABO Mismatch, Creatinine, Dialysis, INR, Life Support, Bilirubin, or Weight Difference.
-This filtering has left us with 109,487 patients, each corresponding to a different donor arrival.
+This filtering has left us with 31,059 patients, each corresponding to a different donor arrival.
 For the real-data experiments, we have sampled 2500 donor arrivals uniformly at random, and for each arrival, in addition to the patient who received the donor organ, sampled two more patients who were in the waitlist for a transplantation at the time of donor's arrival in order to form an action space.
-For the simulated experiments, we have sampled 250 donor arrivals uniformly at random, and for each arrival, again sampled two patients who were in the waitlist at the time in order to form an action space.
+For the simulated experiments, we have sampled 500 donor arrivals and two patients for each arrival uniformly at random.

-The OPTN data is publicly available and no personally identifiable information is included in the custom limited dataset used in this work.
-Details on data use agreement, and the differences between custom limited datasets and patient-identified datasets can be found on \url{https://optn.transplant.hrsa.gov/data/request-data/data-request-instructions}.